The Hunger Games (2012)

 Katniss Everdeen (Jennifer Lawrence) volunteers to take the place of her younger sister Primrose (Willow Shields) when Prim is selected as their district 12 representative to the 74th Annual Hunger Games.
 Katniss is coached by Haymitch Abernathy (Woody Harrelson), the only district 12 representative to have survived the games, and then sent out against the 22 representatives of the other 11 districts as well as against Peeta Mellark (Josh Hutcherson), her friend and the other representative from district 12.

 The Hunger Games is a 2008 novel by American novelist Suzanne Collins.
 It is the first of four movies in the series.
 The novel was adapted for the film by Collins herself, in collaboration with American screenwriters Billy Ray and Gary Ross (who also directed the movie).
-It was followed by The Hunger Games: Catching Fire (2013), The Hunger Games: Mockingjay - Part 1 (2014), and The Hunger Games: Mockingjay - Part 2 (2015).
+It is followed by The Hunger Games: Catching Fire (2013) (2013), The Hunger Games: Mockingjay - Part 1 (2014) (2014), and The Hunger Games: Mockingjay - Part 2 (2015) (2015).

 Not all of the Tributes are named, and half of them kill each other in the first few minutes of the game.
 Besides Katniss and Peeta, the ones to keep an eye on are Glimmer (Leven Rambin), Marvel (Jack Quaid), Rue (Amandla Stenberg), Clove (Isabelle Fuhrman), Foxface (Jacqueline Emerson), Thresh (Dayo Okeniyi), and Cato (Alexander Ludwig).